qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - If the memory layout in linear memory changes, it won't work, unless there is no such data in linear memory.
 This also includes Rust futures.
 Async functions cannot be easily be hot reloaded.
 - All references to Wasm-exported functions in JS need to be replaced with new ones, otherwise it will still execute old Wasm instance.
 - It doesn't work with [JS Promise integration](https://github.com/WebAssembly/js-promise-integration), as the Wasm runtime manages the stack for that.
+- The Wasm globals and tables need to be exported, otherwise JS cannot access them.
+- The function table need to be new, but the function in each index need to correspond to the function in same index in the old table, otherwise function indexes on linear memory will break.

 That hot realod is not yet implemented.